The Dangers of In House Shredding

 Dangerous Mechanics

 Shredding is a mechanical operation that presents a real danger to the user if due care and attention go amiss.
 We have all heard urban myths about business people getting ties stuck in shredding machines.
 Even though this is often recited as a comic tale, there’s a real danger if long hair or fingers get caught in an office shredder.
 There have also been documented cases where children or pets will get their fingers and even tongues stuck in shredders.
-Obviously the larger the shredder, the greater the danger.
-Without clear training procedures and measures, there are some real hazards to using industrial-sized shredding machines.
+Without clear training procedures and measures, there are some real hazards to using even the smallest shredding machines.

 Dust and Fire